Travel guide Porto

 iStock-1161119041.jpg

-The famous Portuguese tiles are present on the facades of historic buildings, churches and the São Bento train station, which is all set with them.
-If at the beginning the use of azulejos was expensive and reserved only for decorative panels, with time and the industrial cutting of the pieces, it was possible to dress the facades of houses
+Portugal's famous tiles can be found on the facades of historic buildings, churches and the São Bento railway station, which is studded with them.
+Initially, azulejos were expensive and reserved solely for decorative panels, but with time and the industrial cutting of the pieces, it became possible to decorate the facades of houses.

 It means cod in Portuguese.
 It is cooked according to 1,000 recipes so you never get tired of it.
 It is also the traditional Christmas dish that replaces our dear turkey.
 We will always be amazed at the craze that this fish has aroused for several centuries.
 However, you should know that it is not caught in territorial waters.